awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 `PolicyType`  <a name="cfn-applicationautoscaling-scalingpolicy-policytype"></a>
 An Application Auto Scaling policy type\.
 For DynamoDB, only `TargetTrackingScaling` is supported\.
-For any other service, only `StepScaling` is supported\.
 *Required: *Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)